cloudfoundry/bosh-google-cpi-release/docs/cloudfoundry/README.md

 # Deploying Cloud Foundry on Google Compute Engine

-This guide describes how to deploy [Cloud Foundry](https://www.cloudfoundry.org/) on [Google Compute Engine](https://cloud.google.com/) using BOSH.
+This guide describes how to deploy a minimal [Cloud Foundry](https://www.cloudfoundry.org/) on [Google Compute Engine](https://cloud.google.com/) using BOSH.
 The BOSH director must have been created following the steps in the [Deploy BOSH on Google Cloud Platform](../bosh/README.md) guide.
-You must use the same deployment steps here as you did in the BOSH instructions.

 ## Prerequisites